JamesPImes/pyTRSplat/readme.md

 # Output to a .png file (could also output to .pdf)
 output_fp = r'C:\land plats\sample_plat_01.png'

-# Using the 'letter' settings preset (i.e. letter-sized paper at 200ppi)
+# Using the 'letter' settings preset (i.e. letter-sized paper at 200ppi),
+# generate the plat
 plats = pyTRSplat.text_to_plats(
     land_description, settings='letter', lddb=lot_database_fp,
     output_filepath=output_fp)

 # Specifying `output_filepath=` saved the plat to the specified fp.
-It also
+The function
-# returned a list of the Image objects of the plats (in this case only one
+# also returns a list of the Image objects of the plats (in this case only one
-# Image in the list), and we set the list to variable `plats`, in case we want
+# Image in the list), and we've set the list to variable `plats`, in case we
-# to use them for something else.
+# want to use them for something else.
 ```

 ...resulting in the following plat: